Human Resource Development

 In a rapidly changing business environment with diverse work styles, Casio believes that for companies to respond to these changes flexibly and continue to grow, it is crucial not only that companies drive skill development, but that companies and employees build “win-win” relationships and create an environment in which both can continue to grow.

-In the belief that companies grow and expand together with each employee’s independent growth, Casio has developed a system that allows employees to take the initiative in acquiring the necessary skills and will continue to support each employee’s individual growth.
+In the belief that the continual growth of employees drives ongoing improvements in corporate value, Casio has developed a system that allows employees to take the initiative in acquiring the necessary skills and will continue to support each employee’s individual growth.

-Casio will reinforce its initiatives supporting employees’ career development.
+Casio implements initiatives supporting employees’ career development.
 In particular, Casio holds career training and meetings at key turning points in careers in each age bracket, expands training that supports careers as specialists as well as training that supports supervisors’ work and career.

 In addition, Casio will continue to provide training tailored to each rank so that each employee can acquire the basic knowledge and skills needed to carry out their roles.